 Had the Arabs won the war, there would have been few Jewish refugees because most Jews would have been slaughtered as they were by the Arab Legion in Kfar Etzion.

 No Palestinian state would have existed either.
 The Arab leaders planned to divide Palestine among themselves.
-Even after losing, Egypt occupied Gaza, and Jordan the West Bank and east Jerusalem (when no one cared about freedom of religion for Jews or Christians).
+Even after losing, Egypt occupied Gaza, and Jordan the West Bank and eastern Jerusalem (when no one cared about freedom of religion for Jews or Christians).
 Neither offered the Palestinians a state, and the Palestinians never demanded one during the 19-year occupation.
 The international community didn’t pass any U.N. resolutions or seek to end the Arab occupation.
 No one in the U.S. or elsewhere proposed a two-state solution.
 A right of self-determination was only discovered in 1967.

 Khalidi cites non-existent international law and U.N. resolutions as requiring Israel to allow the refugees’ return.
 He doesn’t mention that the Arab states voted against the U.N. resolution on refugees in 1948 because they still expected to win the war.
 They only changed their tune after they lost.